-Return on Capital (ROC) - Net income before non-controlling interest expense, as a % of (average financial debt + Shareholders' Equity + non-controlling interest (5-year average))
+(ROC): Net income before non-controlling interest expense as a % of average financial debt + shareholders' equity22 + non-controlling interest (5-year average)

-Sharpe Ratio of Return on Capital - The mean of the company's annual return on capital (5-year average) divided by the standard deviation of return on capital (5-year period)
+Sharpe Ratio of Return on Capital: the mean of the company's annual return on capital (5-year average) divided by the standard deviation of return on capital (5-year period)23

-Interpreting the Metrics:
+Interpreting Return on Capital the Metrics:

-In general, companies with higher scores for this factor tend to have higher profitability as measured by return on capital (ROC), and have lower earnings volatility as measured by the Sharpe ratio of return on capital.
-An exception to this is mutually owned life insurers where profitability based on ROC is often relatively low due to high capital positions, a strong policyholder focus and high policyholder dividends that reduce net income.
+In general, companies with higher scores for this factor tend to have higher profitability as measured by return on capital (ROC) and have lower earnings volatility as indicated by the Sharpe ratio.

+ROC

 The ROC ratio is a good measure of how well the insurer is utilizing its capital funds.
 ROC also equalizes any benefits to earnings from leverage, because the ratio considers both financial debt and equity in its denominator.
 For this reason, ROC is viewed in concert with a company's financial leverage, since this indicates the level of borrowed funds (if any) required to generate the corresponding ROC, as well as the sustainability and volatility of its profits over time.
 A company's legal structure can also provide information about its likely use of debt and its ROC risk profile over time.
-For example, mutually-owned companies tend to be less focused on short-term profitability and are less reliant on debt than shareholder-owned companies.
+For example, mutually owned companies tend to be less focused on short-term profitability and are less reliant on debt than shareholder-owned companies.

 In addition to the above scorecard metrics, we also typically consider other measures.
-For example, return on equity (ROE) is also a good measure of profitability, and may provide insights into the impact of shareholder pressure on management to generate sufficient returns on capital.
-It is important to consider ROE in concert with both a company's financial leverage and organizational/legal structure).
-The relationship to financial leverage is important, because companies using higher amounts of leverage may exhibit more favorable ROE, since a smaller equity base tends to improve this measure, all else being equal.
+For example, return on equity (ROE) is also a good measure of profitability and may provide insights into the impact of shareholder pressure on management to generate sufficient returns on capital.
+It is important to consider ROE in concert with both a company's financial leverage and organizational/legal structure.
+The relationship to financial leverage is important because companies using higher amounts of leverage may exhibit more favorable ROE, since a smaller equity base tends to improve this measure, all else being equal.
 We also may consider an adjusted ROC metric including total debt (not just financial debt) in the denominator to assess the impact of operating debt deployed on profitability.
+Return on revenue (ROR) can be another useful comparative measure of profitability, as it is less influenced by a company's financial leverage policy or its capital adequacy.
+The ROR metric over time is generally a good indicator of an insurer's underwriting skill and pricing discipline relative to its peers while also capturing investment performance.